Katherine Edgcumbe: Career

 Katherine Edgcumbe did not go to Scotland, as the marriage plans negotiated by Henry VIII as the Treaty of Greenwich came to nothing, and instead he launched the war now known as the Rough Wooing.
+In September 1543, she sent her servant to Princess Mary with a gift of a "pair of wrought sleeves".
 In October 1543, Henry gave her a pension or annuity.

 Katherine Edgcumbe made her will at Cotehele on 4 December 1553.
 She left household goods, some of which had belonged to Griffith ap Rhys, to her daughter Mary Luttrell at Dunster Castle.
 These goods were given to her by her husband Peter Edgcumbe's will.
 She left the rest of her goods and her Cornish tin mines to the care of her executors.
 Mary Luttrell was the wife of the soldier John Luttrell.